 Strategy # 2: Check the Restaurants' Menus

 Most top Boston chefs use Dine Out to showcase their culinary skills and fine cuisine by offering selections from their regular menu or equally impressive special creations.
-A few similarly stellar spots offer a watered-down menu with simple dishes you could easily prepare at home.
+But a few similarly stellar spots offer a watered-down menu with simple dishes you could easily prepare at home.
 Do your homework to figure out who is offering a great value, and who you may want to drop from your list.

 Also check the price chosen by the restaurant, and compare with similar restaurants.
-You'll begin to see that some deals are better than others.
+You'll begin to see that some deals are much better than others.

 Strategy # 3: Make Your Reservations